Our early childhood development (ECD) interventions reached 2.2 million children in 2024

 The Aga Khan Foundation works to ensure that girls and boys have a good start in life by influencing the environments in which they are growing up.
 We improve access to quality services, enhance family and community support, and strengthen human resources and institutions.

-In 2021, our early childhood programmes benefited over two million children from before birth to age six, and almost 76,000 ECD staff received training.
-We work in Afghanistan, Egypt, India, Kenya, Kyrgyz Republic, Pakistan, Portugal, Syria, Tanzania, Tajikistan and Uganda.
+In 2023, our early childhood programmes benefitted over two million children from before birth to age six, and over 66,000 ECD staff received training.
+We work in Afghanistan, Egypt, India, Kenya, the Kyrgyz Republic, Pakistan, Portugal, Syria, Tajikistan, Tanzania and Uganda.

 AKDN / Mansi Midha